Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

-Figure \ref{fig:statistics} shows the cumulative distributions of period ratio of adjacent planet pairs, planet masses, number of planets, orbital eccentricities, and orbital inclinations of all four different setups of Table \ref{tab:2}.
-Planets or planet-pairs belonging to {\it stable} systems are shown with solid lines and {\it unstable} ones with dashed lines.
-The period ratio distribution of adjacent planet pairs show that {\it stable} systems are dynamically very compact at the end of the gas disk phase.
-Most adjacent planet pairs belonging to dynamically {\it stable} systems exhibit period ratios smaller than 2. {\it Stable} adjacent planet pairs are typically locked in first order mean motion resonances.
+Figure \ref{fig:statistics} shows the cumulative distributions of (a) the period ratio of adjacent planet pairs, (b) planet masses, (c) number of planets, (d) orbital eccentricities, and (e) orbital inclinations of all four different setups of Table \ref{tab:2}.
+Planets or planet pairs belonging to stable systems are shown with solid lines and unstable ones with dashed lines.
+The period ratio distribution of adjacent planet pairs shows that stable systems are dynamically very compact at the end of the gas disk phase.
+Most adjacent planet pairs belonging to dynamically stable systems exhibit period ratios smaller than two. stable adjacent planet pairs are typically locked in first-order mean motion resonances.
 Systems becoming dynamically unstable at the very end or after the gas dispersal break resonances and become dynamically much less compact.
-Planet pairs in {\it unstable} systems are typically not locked in first order mean motion resonances.
+Planet pairs in unstable systems are typically not locked in first-order mean motion resonances.
 These results are consistent with those of \cite{izidoroetal17}.

-The gray line in top left-hand panel of Figure \ref{fig:statistics} shows the period ratio distribution of adjacent Kepler planets (${\rm R < 4~R_{\oplus}}$).
-While the period ratio distribution of {\it stable} systems is drastically different from the Kepler sample for all our models, the compactness of {\it unstable} planetary systems measured in terms of the period ratio distributions of adjacent planet pairs spans from slightly more compact than observations to even more spread distributions (see for example the purple and red dashed lines in the top-left panel of Figure \ref{fig:statistics}).
+The gray line in the top left-hand panel of Figure \ref{fig:statistics} shows the period ratio distribution of adjacent Kepler planets (${\rm R < 4~R_{\oplus}}$).
+While the period ratio distribution of stable systems is drastically different from the Kepler sample for all our models, the period ratio distributions of adjacent planets in unstable systems in the various models span from slightly more compact than observed to even more spread out (see e.g., the purple and red dashed lines in the top-left panel of Figure \ref{fig:statistics}).

-The planet-mass distributions in Figure \ref{fig:statistics} (middle-top panel) show that {\it stable} systems have lower mass planets than {\it unstable} ones.
-Of course, this is expected.
-Dynamical instabilities break resonances of planet pairs and promote a late phase of accretion.
-In fact, at the inner edge of the disk, dynamical instabilities rarely result in ejection of planetary bodies from the system, but instead result in accretion.
-Typical {\it stable} systems have planets with masses lower than ${\rm \sim10~M_{\oplus}}$.
-The median mass of planets in {\it stable} systems is ${\rm \sim3-4~M_{\oplus}}$ for all scenarios of Table \ref{tab:2}.
-However, the mass distributions of {\it unstable} systems are dramatically different.
+Figure \ref{fig:statistics} (middle-top panel) shows that stable systems have lower mass planets than unstable ones, which is expected.
+Dynamical instabilities promote a late phase of accretion.
+Indeed, at the inner edge of the disk, dynamical instabilities rarely result in ejection of planetary bodies from the system, but instead result in accretion.
+Typical stable systems have planets with masses lower than ${\rm \sim10~M_{\oplus}}$ and a median value of ${\rm \sim3-4~M_{\oplus}}$ for all scenarios of Table \ref{tab:2}.
+However, the mass distributions of unstable systems are dramatically different.